Berrima Internment Camp Huts Area: Berrima Internment Camp

 The river environs were significantly important for the internees well-being.
-To escape the confined spaces of the gaol that they suffered during the evening, many of the industrious internees soon after arriving at Berrima, constructed simple small huts from tea trees in the area.
+To escape the confined spaces of the jail that they suffered during the evening, many of the industrious internees soon after arriving at Berrima, constructed simple small huts from tea trees in the area.
 Brushwood branches and foliage were either tied or woven together to form the walls and roof.
 These initial huts, mainly constructed on the right side of the bank between the dam and Lake Titicaca, served both as private places during the daytime and also as shade structures during hot or windy weather.

 To take advantage of the area along the left bank of the river which was sunnier, less rocky and boasted more fertile soils the internees designed and constructed a bridge across the river.
 Studying the rivers varying low and high-level marks, the mariners chose to construct a high-level bridge above the general flood level around the area in line with Oxley Street on the right bank and just downstream from the water hole known as the Great Lake.
 Constructed in three months from local timbers the bridge was officially opened in July 1915 and named Hansa Bridge.
 The naming of the bridge is significant in that it makes reference to the shipping company HANSA line and pays homage to the maritime history of the Hanseatic League and the confederate cities of north Germany 1260–1600.

 From photographic evidence, John Simmons wrote that there may have been a second bridge built next to Lake Titicaca's dam wall.
 Simmons also noted that a few weeks after the opening of the bridge the internees constructed a large waterslide 30 metres upstream from the new bridge on the right bank that was reminiscent of an "American style water chute".

 After the bridge was constructed more huts were built, mostly on the left bank downstream from the Hansa Bridge.
 Some were simple brushwood and bark structures, others were built from galvanised iron sheets or flattened kerosene tins.
 Several more elaborate huts and cabins were constructed.
 One particular cabin of importance was Alsterburg, which was elaborately constructed from logs and was reminiscent of Germany's Black Forest cabins in design.

 The huts and cabins were given names and tended to be grouped as in small villages.
 Realising that the war was to continue for some years and with having experienced Berrima's cold winter months, some of the huts were extended and improved.
 Also many more internees took to building huts with the peak construction period being the summer of 1916–17 with several resembling a European summer villa or lodge using eucalypt logs.
 One such cabin was built by NGL officers Rudolf Carstens and Richard Preiss, who also turned their hand to performing in the internee's theatre productions.